Things To Do In Athens, Greece

 The Acropolis has two theaters, or “odeon.”

-The Theatre of Dionysus, considered to be the world’s first theater dating back to the sixth century BC, was dedicated to Dionysus, the god of plays and wine.
+The Theatre of Dionysus, dating back to the sixth century BC, was considered to be the world’s first theater.
+It was dedicated to Dionysus, the god of plays and wine.
 Tragedies and comedies by playwrights like Sophocles were performed here.
-It could seat 17,000 people.
+The theater could seat 17,000 people.

 The Odeon of Herodes Atticus was built in 161 AD.
-Performances are still held here today like the Athens Festival in the summer.
+Performances, such as the Athens Festival in the summer, are still held here today.

 4. Philopappou Hill

-The hill gets its name from for Roman senator Gaius Julius Antiochus Philopappos who retired in Athens and died here in about 114 AD.
-There’s a Philopappu Monument marble tomb and monument to him at the top.
+The hill is named after Roman senator Gaius Julius Antiochus Philopappos, who retired in Athens and died here in about 114 AD.
+There’s a Philopappu Monument marble tomb and a monument to him at the top.

-You can also see the cave believed to be where Socrates was imprisoned and condemned to death.
-Yes, kind of grim, but it is history!
+You can also see the cave that is believed to be where Socrates was imprisoned and condemned to death.
+Yes, it’s grim, but it is history!

 5. The Agora